gosha-kap/voting/README.txt

 Build a voting system for deciding where to have lunch.

     2 types of users: admin and regular users
-    Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price) Menu changes each day (admins do the updates) Users can vote on which restaurant they want to have lunch at Only one vote counted per user
+    Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish restaurant_name and price) Menu changes each day (admins do the updates) Users can vote on which restaurant they want to have lunch at Only one vote counted per user